How to Check and Change Engine Coolant

 How to drain engine coolant

-In cars made before 2000, draining your engine oil is a relatively simple task that can be completed following some instruction.
-Whereas cars built after 2000 have a more complicated system which means that the process is more in depth, and often best left to a professional mechanic.
+In cars made before 2000, draining your engine oil is a relatively simple task that can be completed by following some instructions.
+Whereas cars built after 2000 have a more complicated system which means that the process is more in-depth, and often best left to a professional mechanic.

 Regardless of whether you are going to give changing your engine coolant a go or intend to take your car to a garage, it’s good to understand more about the process of draining your oil.